fshafiee/laravel-once/README.md

 ### Caveats
-Behind the scenes, every time an instance of `AutoDispatchedTask` is created, it resolves the `OnceSerivce` from the container, and its own reference to the backlog using `OnceSerivce->add` method.
-These tasks are then processed in FIFO manner in a terminable middleware by resolving the service an invoking the `commit` method.
+Behind the scenes, every time an instance of `AutoDispatchedTask` is created, it resolves the `OnceSerivce` from the container, adds its own reference to the backlog using `OnceSerivce->add` method.
+These tasks are then processed in FIFO manner in a terminable middleware by resolving the service and invoking the `commit` method.
 As result, in command line environments (where HTTP request lifecycle is not available), `OnceSerivce->commit` should be called manually.

 ```php